immcsorley/DatabaseProject/README.md

 ## Microsoft Access Database Project for the University of Iowa College of Nursing

 ## Overview
 This is an overview of the Microsoft Access database I built for the University of Iowa's Nursing Residency Program.
-I was challenged with creating a relational database that made it easier to track organizaitons using their program, sales information, contact information, and be able to easily gain insights for the organization.
+I was challenged with creating a relational database that made it easier to track customers, sales information, contact information, and be able to easily gain insights for the organization.
 Over the spring semester in 2022 I learned how to create this database and implement their current data into the database in order to help them analyze and use their data more efficiently.
 ### Insights for the Company
 This new database allows to better track the data that they already had.
-Before, it was a very manual process to look through excel in order to gain insights and change data, now, I have automated many reports and it just takes the click of a button to generate reports for the business.<br/>
+Before, it was a very manual process to look through excel in order to gain insights and change data, now, I have automated many reports and it takes just the click of a button to generate reports for the business.<br/>
-These automated reports are built from queries and include:
+These automated reports are built from queries.
+A few of the reports include:
 - Fiscal Sales Report
 - Outstanding Invoices Reports
 - Monthly Sales Reports